m7a/lo-maenmpc/README.md

 NCurses (`cecho`) and to communicate with MPD (`erlmpd`).
 In order to work correctly with MAENMPC, both libraries have to be patched.

-There are two way to go about this.
-If you are running a Debian-based system, compile and install the following packages according to their build instructions:
+There are two ways to go about this.
+If you are running a Debian-based system, compile and install the following packages according to their build
+instructions:

  1. Install [erlmpd(32)](../32/erlmpd.xhtml) -- see _MDPC 2.0 Integration_
  2. Install cecho using the build instructions at